kmassada/go-gcp-logging/README.md

 gs://${_REPO_PREFIX}/
 ```

-and you need a gcr prefix that matches this:
+and you need a gcr prefix that matches this

 ```shell
 gcr.io/${PROJECT_ID}/${_REPO_PREFIX}/